 Cash Is King

-Key Takeaways from Bill.com's Q2 Results
+Key Takeaways from Bill.com's Q4 Results

 Is Now The Time?

-Bill.com's price to sales ratio based on the next twelve months of 11.9x indicates that the market is definitely optimistic about its growth prospects.
-And looking at the tech landscape today, Bill.com's qualities stand out, we think that the multiple is justified and we still like it at this price.The Wall St analysts covering the company had a one year price target of $163.8 per share right before these results, implying that they saw upside in buying Bill.com even in the short term.
+The market is certainly expecting long-term growth from Bill.com given its price to sales ratio based on the next 12 months is 8.3x.
+There's definitely a lot of things to like about Bill.com and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.Wall Street analysts covering the company had a one year price target of $132.7 per share right before these results, implying that they saw upside in buying Bill.com even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.